NovikovaOlga/CatFaceFlat/README.md

 ## 🤖 An application for working with neutron networks and not only.

 ## 🚀 Capabilities
-<p> The application has created an ML model for recognizing cats, dogs, mice and trees.
+- **The application has created an ML model for recognizing cats, dogs, mice and trees.**
-Face recognition is implemented.
+- **Face recognition is implemented.**
-Additionally, a ruler is implemented that allows you to measure the distance from the device to the object and the distance between two points. </p>
+- **Additionally, a ruler is implemented that allows you to measure the distance from the device to the object and the distance between two points.**

 <p>